nginxinc/nginx-service-mesh/docs/content/get-started/install.md

 {{< important >}} Before installing NGINX Service Mesh, make sure you've completed the following steps. {{< /important >}}

-- You have a working Kubernetes cluster, version 1.18 or newer.
+- You have a working and [supported]({{< ref "/about/tech-specs.md#supported-versions" >}}) Kubernetes cluster.
 - You followed the [Kubernetes]( {{< ref "/get-started/kubernetes-platform/_index.md" >}} ) or [OpenShift]( {{< ref "/get-started/openshift-platform/_index.md" >}} ) Platform Setup guide to **prepare your cluster** to work with NGINX Service Mesh.
 - You have the Kubernetes `kubectl` command-line utility configured on the machine where you want to install NGINX Service Mesh.
 - You reviewed the [Configuration Options for NGINX Service Mesh]( {{< ref "/get-started/configuration.md" >}} ).

-### Download NGINX Service Mesh
+### Download nginx-meshctl

-{{< note >}}
-NGINX Microservice Bundle customers can download the `nginx-meshctl` tool from [MyF5](https://www.f5.com/myf5).
-{{< /note >}}

-In order to download NGINX Service Mesh, you'll need to register for an account at the [F5 Downloads](https://downloads.f5.com) site.
-Once you have registered, click on the `Find a Download` button to see a list of the available products and select the `NGINX_Service_Mesh` product line.
-From the `NGINX_Service_Mesh` product page, you can select the version you would like to install from the dropdown menu and click on the product name to view the files available for download.
+The NGINX Service Mesh command-line tool -- `nginx-meshctl` -- allows you to deploy, remove, and interact with the NGINX Service Mesh control plane.

-To install and deploy NGINX Service Mesh you need to download the `nginx-meshctl` binary for your architecture.
+To install NGINX Service Mesh, you need to download the `nginx-meshctl` binary for your architecture.
+The latest version of `nginx-meshctl` is available on our [Github releases](https://github.com/nginxinc/nginx-service-mesh/releases/latest) page.

 ### Install the CLI

-The NGINX Service Mesh command-line tool -- `nginx-meshctl` -- allows you to deploy, remove, and interact with the NGINX Service Mesh control plane.
 The following sections describe how to install the CLI on Linux, macOS, and Windows.

 #### Install on Linux

-1. Download the appropriate binary for your architecture, `nginx-meshctl_linux-amd64.gz`.
+1. Download the appropriate binary for your architecture, either `nginx-meshctl_<version>_linux_amd64.tar.gz` or `nginx-meshctl_<version>_linux_arm64.tar.gz`.

 1. Unzip the binary.

     ```bash
-    gunzip nginx-meshctl_linux-amd64.gz
+    tar -xvf nginx-meshctl_<version>_linux_amd64.tar.gz nginx-meshctl
     ```

 1. Move the `nginx-meshctl` executable in to your PATH.

     ```bash
-    sudo mv nginx-meshctl_linux-amd64 /usr/local/bin/nginx-meshctl
+    sudo mv nginx-meshctl /usr/local/bin/nginx-meshctl
     ```

 1. Ensure the `nginx-meshctl` is executable.